 The multiple ways in which cannabis can be consumed helped made it a pervasive part of Indian social life, until the end of the 19th century when it started getting prohibited.

 As any cannabis smoker will tell you, its action on the human body starts within seconds of intake, if you smoke it, and within a few minutes if you eat or drink it.
 A person's sense of smell and taste are immediately enhanced.
 I almost instantly start feeling pangs of hunger if I am on an empty stomach.
 My stomach seems to lighten up if I've just had a heavy meal.
 Cannabis seems to make me conscious of every aspect of consuming food and drink, and seems to nudge me towards healthy food consumption behavior, preferring organic and wholesome food, and this too in measured quantities.
+The next morning after consuming cannabis, my body's purgative action is excellent and I invariably have an excellent evacuation of the bowels making me feel light and healthy.
+There is a sweet taste on my tongue after bowel evacuation which is an indicator of the healthy digestive system.
 In this regard, I believe that cannabis has vast protective properties for the digestive system that go way beyond what is immediately evident, based on investigations into certain diseases that arise in the digestive system.

 One of the key problems that we see today, in terms of diseases that plague the digestive system, is that not only do we eat unhealthy food, at unhealthy times, we also tend to overeat, thus creating tremendous stress on our digestive systems.
 Obesity is one of the biggest health problems facing humans today.
 Cannabis was used by many among the poorest classes, including religious mendicants, to stave off hunger, and also to stay healthy despite reduced consumption of food.
 Many witnesses speak of this benefit of cannabis consumption.
 In this regard, a detailed account can be found in the Indian Hemp Commission's report of 1895.
 Even though this involved a rhesus macaque, the behavior of the macaque corroborated the evidence of witnesses in terms of how cannabis helped one to stay nourished, despite a reduced intake of food.
 The Hemp Commission writes in its summary on the effects of cannabis inhalation as follows: '483.
 The following interesting account of an experiment [on a rhesus macaque for eight months] on the effects of the systematic inhalation of the smoke of ganja conducted by Dr. D.D.
 Cunningham at the request of the Commission is extracted from his report (Vol. III Appendices)...The only permanent appreciable effect resulting from the treatment manifested itself in the form of a very considerable diminution in appetite for food, which set in shortly after the initiation of the experiment, and thereafter remained persistent throughout its entire course.'
 Dr. Cunningham reports that - "On laying the body open, the phenomenon which at once attracted attention, as unlike any ordinarily present in those of caged monkeys, was the great amount of fat accumulated in the omentum, the mesentery, and the visceral and parietal pericardium.
 This was specially noteworthy in connection with the markedly diminished ingestion of food which had characterised the subject of the experiment during the greater part of its course, and with the coincident considerable reduction in body weight which had occurred.
 The body generally appeared to be fairly well nourished, and a considerable amount of subcutaneous fat was present....But the only persistent symptom attending the treatment during life was a considerable diminution in appetite for food, so that, in so far as the results of a single experiment afford any ground for inference, it would appear that the most important effect of the habitual employment of inhalations of the smoke of ganja is to give rise to diminution in the normal processes of tissue-waste to such a degree that local accumulations of fat are liable to occur even in spite of the coincident and similarly originating diminution in the ingestion of food.
 The diminution in activity of the normal processes of tissue waste tends, on the one hand, to give rise to decreased ingestion of food, and, on the other, to local accumulation of fat in spite of this.
 But if the habitual practice of inhalations of the drug really do produce such effects, it is clear that, in place of being hurtful, it may be positively beneficial to people who are obliged to undergo exertions without having the means of procuring a diet fully adapted to make good the amount of tissue waste normally associated with them."